 Conceived with the idea of “Building as Park,” the Resort at Playa Vista is a 25,000 square foot community center for the Playa Vista community.
-The project represented a unique opportunity to explore the intersection between this neighborhood culture and its rich natural environment.
+The project represents a unique opportunity to explore the intersection between the neighborhood with welcoming spaces at varying scales and its rich native environment.

 After a careful analysis of the site, program, and climate, a “Figure 8” organization was created to allow the landscape to weave continuously through the architecture.

 Beneath, beside, and around this figure-8 path, the facility program — community meeting rooms, classrooms, a demonstration kitchen, a fitness center, lobby, and locker rooms, along with an extensive pool area with 5 bodies of water — are situated to relate back to the traversable, planted path.